One of the biggest barriers to entry for anyone trying to get into the action in online sports betting is all the unfamiliar lingo and terminology.

 The handicap is often expressed in the form of a goal/point differential, also known as the point spread or spread.
 A team or favorite is said to cover the spread when they win by more than the posted point spread.
 When this happens near the end of the contest, it is sometimes called backdoor cover.

 There are two broad kinds of bets, generally divided between single bets, or straight bets, and multiple bets.
 As the name suggest, single bets are standalone bets on a contest that fall into one of the three basic betting types.
 Bettors win single bets when the individual result matches their prediction.

-Multiple bets come in a variety of kinds, but generally rely on all bets in the multiple winning in order for the multiple bet to win.
+Multiple bets come in a variety of types but generally rely on all the bets in the multiple winning, in order for the whole multiple bet to win.
 Multiple betting types come with names like Accumulator, Parlay, Round Robin, and Exacta.

 The main advantage to this is increased payouts when a bet wins.
 In the above example of three baseball games at even odds or even money (that is, neither team is favored to win), a $10 single bet could earn the bettor $20 for a win.
 As part of an accumulator of three bets however, if the bettor wins all three, the return on a $10 bet is $80.
 At even odds, the accumulator should win 12.5% of the time, which means an 8:1 ROI profits over the long term.